 The Center consists of three axes: research with the respective specialist working groups, internal services for structural maintenance and technical support and teaching with emphasis on PhD programmes and postgraduate education.
 This includes a PhD in Biomedical Engineering (N790) and a PhD in Medical Physics (N094).
 The “Medical Physics” degree course is directed at physicists who want to pursue a career as medical physicists in a clinical environment.
 The Center has a series of technical facilities to support the scientific work at the university.
 It is currently located within Vienna General Hospital (Währinger Gürtel 18-20).

-In terms of research, the Institute focuses on four main areas: cellular and molecular tumour biology; applied and experimental oncology; safety of chemical substances and cancer prevention and progression and metastasis of tumours.
-The Institute’s mission statement is to work closely with the clinical departments to introduce basic and interdisciplinary biomedical research findings into the development of improved and personalised concepts, in the spirit of “from laboratory to patient and vice versa”.
+In terms of research, the Center focuses on four main areas: cellular and molecular tumour biology; applied and experimental oncology; safety of chemical substances and cancer prevention and progression and metastasis of tumours.
+The Center’s mission statement is to work closely with the clinical departments to introduce basic and interdisciplinary biomedical research findings into the development of improved and personalised concepts, in the spirit of “from laboratory to patient and vice versa”.
 The long-term objective is to fight cancer by improving prevention, diagnosis, prognosis and recovery.